AT-GUPTA/Softweavers/README.md

 # Softweavers
-Currently softweaving a scietific calculator based on customer-specific persona for academic project.
+Currently softweaving a scietific calculator based on customer-specific persona for an academic project.